I purchased an upgrade but PianoMeter just reverted to the Free version.

 - The name “Easy Piano Tuner” didn’t fit under the icon on most device screens, which usually only show up to 9 or 10 characters.
 It was showing up as “Easy Pia…”

 - A large proportion of app downloads are in non-English speaking countries.
-When I started doing translations for localization I discovered that “Easy” didn’t translate well, and carried negative connotations in some languages (cheap, unsophisticated, etc.) The name PianoMeter translates quite well, thanks to the Greek root μέτρον (métron) that means “measure”.
+When I started doing translations for localization I discovered that “Easy” didn’t translate well, and carried negative connotations in some languages (cheap, unsophisticated, etc.)

 Why is the cost of the app so high/low?

 I started tuning pianos regularly I was in college, and I remember the pain of having to pay around US$900 for a tuning app at a time when I could least afford it.
 For that reason I have tried to keep the cost of this app relatively low, and even added a lower-cost version with limited-functionality specifically for hobbyists and people starting out in the business.
-Even so, I occasionally receive complaints (sometimes in the form of one-star reviews) asking why the app costs so much or even complaining that the full functionality it isn’t free.
-While I think most people realize that developers need to get paid for their work, I think there may be a disconnect on a few issues:

 - The amount of time and money it actually takes to develop a quality app.